The .410

 Okay, the kids were only allowed to chamber a single round once one of my setters had locked onto scent; leveling the field of play as compared to the more typical upland actions other kids were using.
 Much sooner than later, the opportunity to put the relic to use had arrived.

-Dog and hidden bird each holding their position, the officer and child combined - with a little input from the father - to chamber the small 2 1/2 inch skeet round.
+Dog and hidden bird each holding their position, the officer and child combined, with a little input from the father, to chamber the small 2 1/2 inch - #9 shot - skeet round.
 Next, came the working of the rather cumbersome, spring-loaded, safety apparatus at the back of the bolt.
 Again, father stepped-up to provide working instructions.

 During these last stages of preparation, the rooster pheasant had become characteristically impatient and, vocaling its displeasure, launched from the tall dry grass!
 Each turn was defined as a bird found and flushed; the ability to “shoot” at an escaping pheasant was not the determining factor.
-The scene was replayed twice more, each ending without a shot fired.
+During the course of the day, for this young lad, the scene was replayed twice more; each ending without a shot fired.
 By the end of the event, a very frustrated youngster sat receiving consoling words from well-meaning parents.

 20 ga. vs .410 cal. -

 Older son, Makary, and Gordon setter, Roc, with a nice wild rooster, (above).
 Below, the same shotgun was used by his little sister, Jordan.
-They used the cut-down Mossberg twelve-gauge - with lighter reloads - as soon as they could wield it!
+I don’t necessarily advocate using a 12 gauge but, they used the cut-down Mossberg twelve-gauge - with lighter reloads - as soon as they could safely wield it!

 “Where is this going,” you ask?
-Well, some of this is going to sound hypocritical but there’s historical, and demonstratable, support for the following.
+Well, some of this is going to sound hypocritical.
+You see, I speak from a great deal of experience.

-“Hypocritical,” because my first shotgun was a .410 caliber.
-Not because I had any concerns about recoil; though a lad of considerably small stature, I would have hunted with a “cannon” if someone were to purchase one for me.
-Nor was the gun some sort of family hierloom handed down from ages past.
-No, I found the Stevens, single-shot, hammer gun in a shop I often visited; the antique gun was all I could afford.
-Using 3-inch rounds with appropriately sized (#7 1/2) shot, I was determined to drop an upland bird from flight.
-It took a season (or two) but I finally collected my first bird (ruffed grouse) on the wing, (see: “Genesis”).
+“Hypocritical,” because my first shotgun was a .410.
+Definately not because I had any concerns about recoil; though a lad of considerably small stature, I would have hunted with a cannon if someone were to purchase one for me.
+Nor was the gun a family hierloom handed down from ages past.
+No, I found the Stevens, single-shot, hammer gun in a shop I often visited.
+I really wanted a shotgun and the fifteen-dollar antique gun was all I could afford.
+Using 3-inch rounds with appropriately sized (#7 1/2) shot, I was determined to drop a grouse from flight.
+It took a season (or more) but I finally collected my first bird (ruffed grouse) on the wing, (see: “Genesis”).

 My first shotgun was a .410.

-Experienced gunners that say the .410 is a capable shotshell, will always add, “Because they enjoy the challenge.”
-Think: If that is the case, why would you give one to an inexperienced shooter?!
+Capable gunners that say the .410 is a worthy shotshell will add, “Because they enjoy the challenge.”
+Think: If it is a challenge to hit a target, why would you give one to an inexperienced shooter?!

-Prior to that first experience, if not slain from the ground or branches of trees, tens of grouse were completely missed.
+Prior to that first experience, if not slain from the ground or branches of trees, tens of flushed grouse were completely missed.
 For me, it kept the fuse lit but the thrill of dropping that first grouse on the wing launched a lifetime devoted to upland game.
-“If a .410 could do that, then I can’t miss with a 12 gauge,” was my thinking back then.
+“If a .410 could do that, then I can’t miss with a 12 gauge!”
+That was my thinking back then and, like many of my early conclusions, required later review.
 That, and a really-for-real pointing dog, became my next youthful quest.

 Out of necessity, certainly not by choice, the old Stevens single-shot .410 occasionally saw service - when no other gun was available.

 Long retired from service, that old shotgun now hangs above the fireplace.
 The desire to kill buckets of birds has been replaced by the thrill of watching the dogs search.
 Several twelve-gauge guns have come and gone, I may have settled on a few.
-More often than not, it’s the more sensible (to me) twenties that see regular duty.
-And, don’t get me wrong, I truly love .410’s; a little Savage 555 (O/U) four-ten often joins my dog(s) and I in search of quail.
-I must confess, there’s a bit of reminiscing behind that.
+More often than not, it’s the more sensible (for me) twenties that see regular duty.
+And, don’t get me wrong, I truly love my .410’s; a little Savage 555 (O/U) four-ten often joins my dog(s) and I in search of quail.
+I must confess, there’s a bit of reminiscing involved.

 What of our young hunter?